Russian forces tighten grip on Kyiv gateway as residents describe growing perils

 On Tuesday, the gas was shut off for the city, said many residents interviewed by The Post.

-Alex Whiting, a visiting professor at Harvard Law School who has prosecuted cases of war crimes committed during the Balkans conflict, said looting “is clearly a war crime” and has been prosecuted in several cases at international courts.
+Whiting, who has prosecuted cases of war crimes committed during the Balkans conflict, said looting “is clearly a war crime” and has been prosecuted in several cases at international courts.

 The alleged shooting of civilians by Russian forces in Irpin could be more complicated to charge, he said.
 Bringing a war crimes charge would require proving that Russia targeted civilians either deliberately or disproportionately given the military objective.